Hundreds of inmates relocated after Texas prison uprising

-(Reuters) - More than 300 inmates from a Texas federal prison damaged in an uprising were relocated on Sunday and hundreds more were to be moved later in the day, according to the private contractor that operates the prison.
+(Reuters) - More than 300 inmates from a Texas federal prison damaged in an uprising on Friday were relocated on Sunday and hundreds more will be moved later in the day, said a private contractor who operates the prison.

-The inmates at the Willacy County Correctional Center in Raymondville, Texas, were being transferred to other U.S. Bureau of Prisons facilities in a process that will continue next week, said Issa Arnita, spokesman for Management and Training Corp.
+The inmates at the Willacy County Correctional Center in Raymondville, Texas are being transferred to other U.S. Bureau of Prisons facilities in a process that will continue next week, said Issa Arnita, spokesman for Management & Training Corporation.

-“Inmates continue to be fully cooperative with the relocation efforts,” Arnita said in a statement.
+“Inmates continue to be fully cooperative with the relocation efforts,” Arnita said in a prepared statement.

 Damages to the prison will be assessed when the inmates are gone so that repairs can begin, Arnita said.
 “Initial assessments indicate significant damage to the plumbing and heating and cooling systems,” he said.